nwb-extensions/nwbep-review/README.md

 # NWB Extension Proposal (NEP)

 This repository is used to propose and manage the review of NEPs.
-NEPs provide a formal process for proposing and assesing extensions to the NWB data standard.
+NEPs provide a formal process for proposing and assessing extensions to the NWB data standard.

 ## Submit a NEP